Green Banks for Economic Recovery and Climate Mitigation

 There is a way to facilitate economic recovery while addressing the climate emergency.
 The answer lies in green investment banks.

 Think what a relief it would be, amid the worst unemployment spell since the Great Depression, to at least not have to worry about paying large electricity bills.
 That is a benefit enjoyed by families who have solar panels on their roofs that significantly reduce their electricity rates.
-Connecticut Green Bank’s innovative C-PACE program offered affordable loans to property owners a few years back for energy efficiency improvements, including solar installations.
-About 200 of these projects were completed by mid-2018; imagine how many more households could be reached with a national effort of this kind.
+Connecticut Green Bank’s Residential Solar Investment Program (RSIP) enabled over 40,000 homeowners to install residential solar panels, while their innovative C-PACE program offered affordable loans to commercial property owners a few years back for energy efficiency improvements, including solar installations.
+Over 300 of these projects were completed by early 2020; imagine how many more households and businesses could be reached with national efforts of this kind.

 COVID-19, with its devastating economic consequences, compounds the urgency of building more reliable, cost-effective, and cleaner infrastructure—including on our rooftops.
 Though the current stimulus package must focus on combatting the immediate health consequences of the virus and preventing economic collapse, subsequent government stimuli will focus on rebuilding our economy.
 When that time comes, it will be critical to make recovery sustainable: climate change will still be there after we put coronavirus behind us.
 Fortunately, there is a way to facilitate economic recovery while addressing the climate emergency.
 The answer lies in green investment banks.